RahulSaini789/spotify-music-insights/README.md

 ---

-## ✅ What This Project Shows About Me
+## ✅ What This Project Demonstrates About My Skill as an Analyst

-- Ability to work with a large, real-world dataset
+- I can take a large, noisy dataset and extract the **signals that matter**.
-- Ability to extract patterns and convert them into useful insights
-- Ability to communicate findings visually and professionally
+- I communicate insights in a way that **decision-makers can act on**, not just charts.
+- I understand the difference between **visualization** and **interpretation**.
+- I structure analysis in a **repeatable, business-oriented workflow**.